rancher/docs/content/rancher/v2.6/en/faq/networking/cni-providers/_index.md

 This network model is used when an extended L2 bridge is preferred.
 This network model is sensitive to L3 network latencies of the Kubernetes workers.
 If datacenters are in distinct geolocations, be sure to have low latencies between them to avoid eventual network segmentation.

-CNI network providers using this network model include Flannel, Canal, and Weave.
+CNI network providers using this network model include Flannel, Canal, Weave or Cilium.
+Calico by default is not using this model but it could be configured.

 ![Encapsulated Network]({{<baseurl>}}/img/rancher/encapsulated-network.png)